Yes, you have heard it right!

 - #Step 5: Connect WordPress To Your MySQL Database

-- #Step 6: Complete Installation By Entering Username & Title Of Your Site
+- #Step 6: Complete Installation By Entering Username and Title Of Your Site

 #Step 2: Create A Database For MySQL And A Username